 Krill oil is an antioxidant that is proven to reduce inflammation.
 It minimizes oxidative stress in the intestine and protects the colon from conditions like ulcerative colitis.
 By preventing inflammatory colon and bowel ailments, krill oil can also reduce your risk of colon cancer.10

 10. Protects The Skin

-A potent antioxidant, krill oil can protect the skin from damage and keep it healthy.
-By reducing the scavenging effect of free radicals, it reduces oxidative damage to your skin cells.
+Krill oil can protect the skin from damage and keep it healthy.
+By scavenging free radicals, it reduces oxidative damage to your skin cells.
 Its antioxidant nature also helps slow down the aging process, while reducing wrinkles.
 It’s also effective in removing sun tans and moisturizing dry skin.

 Krill oil is a surprisingly under-rated supplement.
 And with all the benefits that it has to offer, krill oil deserves a place in your diet.
-However, don’t begin to regularly consume krill oil without consulting a doctor.
-If you notice any side-effects like nausea or diarrhea, get immediate help.
+However, don’t begin to regularly consume it without consulting a doctor.
+If you notice any side effects like nausea or diarrhea, get immediate help.
 Also, remember to avoid krill oil if you’re allergic to seafood.

 References [ + ]

 |1.||↑||Backes, James, and Patricia Howard.
 “Krill oil for cardiovascular risk prevention: is it for real?.”
 Hospital pharmacy 49, no. 10 (2014): 907-912.|